metacreek/springboard/README.md

 For a description of the capstone project, click [here](https://github.com/metacreek/springboard/tree/master/CAPSTONE.md).

+Components of this project are contained in these subdirectories:

 * [airflow](https://github.com/metacreek/springboard/tree/master/airflow) contains code to use with Google Cloud Composer, which is a hosted version of Apache Airflow.
 This code manages the running of data wrangling, and model and user interface deployment.